plone/Products.PlonePAS/Products/PlonePAS/README.txt

 YOU MUST BACK UP BEFORE INSTALLATION.

 And don't throw the backup away until you're really really sure that PlonePAS works for you.
+Please note: there is no automatic restoration on uninstall.

 After installation, you may replace or reconfigure any of PAS's plugins.